Last Updated on

 This tip is often from women of an older generation.
-I’ve been told to put baby cereal in my baby’s bottle numerous time to help them sleep but the truth is that it’s not really that good for your baby.
+I’ve been told to put baby cereal in my baby’s bottle numerous times to help them sleep but the truth is that it’s not really that good for your baby.

 The belief is that getting your baby full before bedtime will help them sleep longer.
 However, putting cereal in your baby’s bottle can lead to overeating and is not safe for younger babies because their tummies are not ready to handle solids yet.

 - 12 Baby Sleep Tips for Exhausted New Parents

 - 10 Tips to Survive Nighttime Breastfeeding Without Losing Hours of Sleep

 - 8 Tips for Co-Sleeping Safely With Your Baby

 15. “Don’t Breastfeed Your Baby While You’re Sick.
 You’ll Get Them Sick”